Persona Profile: Talwynn

 Upon arrival at Dragonsfall Weyr, she took C'rel's advice and requested permission from the Weyrwoman to Stand as a candidate, being as she was originally from Dragonsfall.
 She continued watching the stars and practicing astronomical predictions and problems, but focused herself completely on candidacy.
 She Impressed green Riveth in Turn 3.

 In the middle of Turn 4, Talwynn and Riveth were badly Threadscored.
 The injury was sufficient to permanently ground the pair from flying Fall.
-Talwynn spent months working hard to be able to take care of herself and learn how to use her right hand for tasks.
-Since Riveth can still fly, they are capable of watch duty, sweep rides, and carrying messages.
-Sometimes she volunteers with the weyrlings.
+Talwynn spent over a Turn working hard to be able to take care of herself and learn how to use her right hand for tasks.
+Since Riveth can still fly, the pair are capable of watch duty, sweep rides, and carrying messages, but it took a substantial amount of recovery to get that far.

 Family and Friends